Back to Blog

 The Next Step: From Tools to Capabilities

-Tools address single questions: "Can I call this?"
+Tools answer one question: "Can I call this?"

 • What exactly does it do?